fwenzel/django-gearman/README.md

 ------------
 It's the same for both the client and worker instances of your django project:

-Copy/link/weld this app into your django project and add it to the `INSTALLED_APPS` section of `settings.py`.
+Copy/link/weld the `django_gearman` folder as an app into your django project and add it to the `INSTALLED_APPS` section of `settings.py`.

 Specify the following settings in your local settings.py file: